slyhyun/slyhyun.github.io/content/en/club/0003-first cpu day/index.md

 ---
-title: CPU DAY for the 2nd semester of 2023
+title: CPU DAY for the second semester of 2023
 date: 2023-09-03
 ---